Nceptioj/ThunderMaps-DataFeeds/README.md

 * Creating a new instance of `Updater` with a ThunderMaps API key, account_id, URL of RSS feed, and a categories dictionary.
 * Starting the updater with the `start()` method.
 You can optionally set an update_interval in hours.
 For example `start(1)` would set it to update every hour.
 By default it will update daily.

-An example usage is shown below.
+An example usage is shown below and contained in the `self_updating_rss.py` file.

 ```
 import updater